Hire a DevOps Engineer

 The final option to hire a DevOps engineer is engaging an IT staff augmentation company.

-IT staff augmentation companies, like JayDevs, provide businesses with cost-effective ways to augment their IT teams with top DevOps developers for short-term and long-term projects.
-This model is cheaper than in-house hiring but provides you with the same reliability.
-With staff augmentation, you hire pre-screened and qualified developers to work on your projects as part of your existing team on a contractual basis.
+This model is cheaper than traditional in-house hiring but provides you with the same reliability.
+With staff augmentation, you enlist pre-screened and qualified professionals to assist with your operational needs, seamlessly integrating them into your team on a contractual basis.

 IT staff augmentation is probably the most flexible model for hiring DevOps talent.
 It reduces the time and cost of recruitment processes while keeping a high quality of work.